-Bureau of the Fiscal Service provides government wide financial reporting systems that generate reports used by ARC that are relevant to Customer Agency's internal control over financial reporting.
+Bureau of the Fiscal Service hosts and administers the business applications described below that provide government wide transactions and produce reports and outputs that are relevant to customer agency's internal control over financial reporting.

 Central Accounting and Reporting System (CARS) - Treasury's Fiscal Service provides reports to inform agencies of their Fund Balance With Treasury and to assist agencies in reconciling their general ledger balances to Fiscal Service balances.
 ARC uses account summary and transaction reports to perform reconciliations.